erikh/fireworks/README.md

 Some notes:

--   10 fireworks are launched every 100 frames.
-They have a probability of exploding on every frame.
+-   10 fireworks are launched at start, and every 5 iterations (about half a second) a new one is launched.
+Fireworks trail north and have a chance of exploding on every frame.
 Each flare and explosion have random components to the trail and characters used.
+If the terminal is resized, it clears and rebuilds the scene anew.
 -   It is not very nice to your CPU!
 Maybe I'll fix that someday.
 -   I tried to take an asciicast of it but asciicasts.io won't allow uploads that large :) It's quite needy with the terminal.